Threshold Navigation

 Most of life trains attention outward.

-You don’t enter the inside the same way.
+You do not enter the inside the same way you enter the outside.

 letting attention rest